Allergic reactions caused by, for example, airborne allergens, may inflame the conjunctiva.

 Vernal keratoconjunctivitis is a more serious form of allergic conjunctivitis in which the stimulant (allergen) is not known.
 The condition is most common among boys, particularly those aged 5 to 20 years who also have eczema, asthma, or seasonal allergies.
 Vernal keratoconjunctivitis typically reappears each spring and subsides in the fall and winter.
 Many children outgrow the condition by early adulthood.

 People with all forms of allergic conjunctivitis develop intense itching and burning in both eyes.
-Although usually equal, occasionally one eye may be more affected than the other.
-The conjunctiva becomes red and sometimes swells, giving the surface of the eyeball a puffy appearance that many people find disturbing.
-With seasonal and perennial conjunctivitis, there is a large amount of thin, watery discharge.
-At times the discharge is stringy.
-Vision is seldom affected.
-Many people have a runny nose.
+Although symptoms usually affect both eyes equally, rarely one eye may be more affected than the other.
+The conjunctiva becomes red and sometimes swells, giving the surface of the eyeball a puffy appearance.
+The eyelids may become intensely itchy.
+Rubbing and scratching leads to eyelid skin redness, swelling, and a crinkly appearance.

 With seasonal allergic conjunctivitis and perennial allergic conjunctivitis, there is a large amount of thin, watery discharge.
 At times the discharge is stringy.
 Vision is seldom affected.
 Many people have an itchy, runny nose.